vinodwaghmare/webapp-memgenx-kiro/README.md

 > Built with Kiro AI IDE for Kiroween 2025 🎃

-A Next.js 14 web application for viewing, searching, and managing your AI conversation memories with a spooky Halloween theme.
+A Next.js 14 web application for viewing, searching, and managing your AI conversation memories.

 **🎁 Open Source & MIT Licensed** - Free to use, modify, and distribute for any purpose!